CrimsonEdgeHope/LabynetFriendNetworkGraph/README.md

 A script that helps you fetch and analyse a whole friendship relations of a community of people from `laby.net`

+After the script finishes job, a json file that contains all fetched data will be saved to `result` directory, which is useful for graph generation and data analysis.
+In addition, there are some helpful scripts providing summarization, and CQL query generation suitable for Neo4j.

+## Usage

 Prerequisites:

 - Python 3.10